 The Directive is specific that the way a user ensures authenticity and integrity is for the user to decide and there is no requirement to use one particular method of e-invoicing to ensure compliance.
-An electronic signature is but one way to ensure authenticity and integrity, it is not the only way.
+An electronic signature is one way to ensure authenticity and integrity, but it is not the only way.

 Whilst Directive 2010/45/EU clearly removed the requirement of an electronic signature, a criticism was that it did not specifically outline how to ensure authenticity and integrity without one.
 The European Committee for Standardization (CEN) subsequently produced compliance guidelines to reduce the confusion and ambiguity which surrounded the original Directive, and it is the CEN Guide that we draw upon now.

 The Directive gives three examples of approaches that can be used to ensure compliance:

 - Qualified electronic signature

 - Business controls, which create a reliable audit trail between an invoice and a supply of goods or services

 EDI, with or without qualified electronic signatures, is already established as an accepted method of compliance, so let’s examine in more detail the area of business controls as a way to establish authenticity and integrity.
 It is of importance to note that EDI and e-signatures are not synonymous.
 There are many EDI implementations that use e-signatures, but there are also many that do not.

 Most organisations will be operating 2- or 3-way matching as part of their standard business processes.
 These existing checks, usually through an ERP system, create an audit trail linking invoices and supplies, are often sufficient to ensure authenticity and integrity.